-Program Frequency: Annual

-EXAM ELEMENT BASE PERI TERM

-Do you currently have any limitations/restrictions to your job duties?
-Yes Yes No

-Have you had any limitations/restrictions or been placed on "light duty" since your last Occupational Health Exam?
-Yes Yes No

-Has anything about your health status changed since your last occupational health examination Yes Yes No

-Have any medications changed since your last occupational health examination Yes Yes No

-Current medication use (prescription or over the counter) Yes Yes No

-Have you ever had cancer Yes Yes No

-Do you drink six or more alcoholic drinks per week Yes Yes No

-Have you ever smoked Yes Yes No

-Do you currently smoke or use smokeless tobacco, vape or electronic cigarettes ( packs/day) Yes Yes No

-Heart disease, high blood pressure, stroke or circulation problems Yes Yes No

-Heat injury (heat cramps, exhaustion, stroke) Yes Yes No

-Exposure (acclimatization) to heat Yes Yes No

-Chest pain, angina, heart attack, irregular heart beat (arrhythmia), palpitation, or other heart problem Yes Yes No

-Exposure to skin irritants Yes Yes No

-Repeated episodes of loss of or near loss of consciousness Yes Yes No

-Mental or emotional illness Yes Yes No

-Diabetes (sugar disease) or other endocrine disorder (thyroid, parathyroid, pituitary, adrenal gland) Yes Yes No

-Thyroid disease (including heat or cold intolerance) Yes Yes No

-Skin disease, rash, erosion, ulcer, eczema, pigmentation abnormality or other skin abnormality Yes Yes No

-Kidney disease Yes Yes No

-Current pregnancy (females only) Yes Yes No

-Infertility or miscarriage (self or spouse) Yes Yes No

-Urine Ph Yes Yes No

-Urine specific gravity Yes Yes No

-Urine urobilinogen Yes Yes No

-Urine protein Yes Yes No

-Urine glucose Yes Yes No

-Urine ketones Yes Yes No

-Urine blood Yes Yes No

-Electrocardiogram No

-BMI Yes Yes No
+Program Frequency: Annual EXAM ELEMENT BASE PERI TERM Do you currently have any limitations/restrictions to your job duties?
+Yes Yes No Have you had any limitations/restrictions or been placed on "light duty" since your last Occupational Health Exam?
+Yes Yes No Have you received training on heat injury prevention, recognition, and first aid?
+Yes Yes No Has anything about your health status changed since your last occupational health examination Yes Yes No Have any medications changed since your last occupational health examination Yes Yes No Current medication use (prescription or over the counter) Yes Yes No Current supplement use (list / describe in comments) Yes Yes No Have you ever smoked Yes Yes No Do you currently smoke or use smokeless tobacco, vape or electronic cigarettes?
+If yes, write how many packs per day in the comments section.
+Yes Yes No Heart disease, high blood pressure, stroke or circulation problems Yes Yes No Heat injury (heat cramps, exhaustion, stroke) Yes Yes No Rhabdomyolysis (muscle breakdown from heat injury) Yes Yes No Chest pain, angina, heart attack, irregular heart beat (arrhythmia), palpitations, or other heart problem Yes Yes No Repeated episodes of loss of or near loss of consciousness Yes Yes No Mental or emotional illness Yes Yes No Diabetes (sugar disease) or other endocrine disorder (thyroid, parathyroid, pituitary, adrenal gland) Yes Yes No Thyroid disease (including heat or cold intolerance) Yes Yes No Any condition that prevents you from sweating normally Yes Yes No Skin disease, rash, erosion, ulcer, eczema, pigmentation abnormality or other skin abnormality Yes Yes No Kidney disease Yes Yes No Current pregnancy (females only) Yes Yes No Infertility or miscarriage (self or spouse) Yes Yes No BMI Yes Yes No Thyroid Yes Yes No Cardiovascular system Yes Yes No Respiratory system Yes Yes No Skin (rash, erosion, ulcer, pigment, eczema, etc.) Yes Yes No